sedx876/sedx876/README.md

  I am a graduate of Flatiron School in the Software Engineering Track and I am currently seeking my first role as a full stack software engineer.
 I gained experience in programming languages such as Ruby, Javascript, SQL, HTML, CSS, Rails, Java, React, Redux and Spring Framework.

 -🤔 Adding Java and Spring Framework to my stack.
-- 🌱 I’m currently on the hunt for my First Dev Role!
+- 🌱 I’m currently on the hunt for my First Dev Role
 - 📫 How to reach me: sWatkins876@gmail.com

 <!--<div>